m-ashry-eg/SAA-C03/notes/README.md

 - #### DynamoDB Point-in-Time Recovery (PITR)

-  - **What is**: DynamoDB Point-in-Time Recovery (PITR) is a feature provided by Amazon DynamoDB that allows you to restore your table data to any point in time within the last 35 days.
+  - **Definition**: DynamoDB Point-in-Time Recovery (PITR) is a feature provided by Amazon DynamoDB that allows you to restore your table data to any point in time within the last 35 days.
 This feature helps protect against accidental deletes, overwrites, or other data corruptions.

   - **Continuous Backups**: DynamoDB PITR automatically backs up your table data on an ongoing basis.
 These backups capture changes to your table data in real-time.